ruikurenaii/performium/README.md

 ## What is Performium?
 Performium is a plugin that integrates the osu!
 Performance Points system to Obsidian, gamifying your note-taking experience.
 Not to be confused by it's name, this plugin does not intend to boost the app's performance.

+## What are Performance Points?
+Performance points, known shortly as *pp*, is the main metric for the plugin, and it's also used in osu! as the main ranking metric.

+For more information, you might want to [check this out](https://osu.ppy.sh/wiki/en/Performance_points)!

 ## What does it add?
 This plugin adds a ribbon and command of a new function meant to calculate the performance points.
 The performance points are based from a few factors:
 - Readability